 - The analyst.

-All you have to do is go to your Facebook Business Manager page and control who all can be permitted to access the account as an owner, a contributor, or admin.
+All you have to do is go to your Facebook Business Manager page and control who can be permitted to access the account as an owner, a contributor, or an admin.
 If you want to add another layer of security to your social accounts, you may consider adopting a social media management platform.
 This platform will protect your data by allowing you to manage your distributed social media teams.

-This means that you will ensure that each of the employees has the desired level of access to your social accounts just as required for permitting their specific role, whether it is as an administrator, an editor or a contributor.
+This means that you will ensure that each of the employees has the desired level of access to your social accounts just as required for permitting their specific role, whether it is as an administrator, an editor, or a contributor.
 This, in simple terms, means that you will be able to prevent your employees from posting any content that may fall outside of corporate norms and guidelines.